Data Pipelines

 Streaming pipeline

 A streaming pipeline can be used to process raw data almost instantly.
-The stream processing engine processes data in real time as it is generated, making it a solid option for organizations accessing information from a streaming location, such as financial markets or social media.
+The stream processing engine processes data in real time as it is generated, making this a preferred method when an organization needs continuous data ingestion and processing.
+Some examples are fraud detection, live analytics dashboards and real-time recommendation systems.

 The benefits of data pipelines in modern organizations